 The AAFP provides the following support (subject to annual budgetary review and approval by the Board of Directors) for all candidates nominated by the nominating committee for elected leadership positions on the Board of Directors, and discourages any other support by other AAFP entities, such as chapters, commissions, and member interest groups:

-Yes, any other support by external AAFP entities, such as chapters, commissions, or member interest groups, is discouraged.
+Yes, any other support by external AAFP entities, such as chapters, commissions, member interest groups, or other organizations is discouraged.